 Espresso is incredibly quick to make and consume.
-These shots are often used in specialty drinks with lots of milk, much as cappuccinos and lattes.
-So, you’re getting the same amount of caffeine, just in a fraction of the time.
+These shots are often used in specialty drinks with lots of milk, such as cappuccinos and lattes.
+So, you’re getting the same amount of caffeine (Does Cappuccino Have Caffeine?
+Is it More than in a Cup of Coffee?), just in a fraction of the time.

 Instant coffee is freeze-dried coffee that can be prepared with just boiling water.
 Undoubtedly the quickest way to make your coffee, instant coffee is for those short on time or who simply don’t have a coffee machine.

 - Start off with a high-quality instant coffee that has been freeze-dried rather than spray-dried.
 The former tends to have a truer coffee flavor than the latter.

 - Heat your water to the boiling point, using fresh and filtered water.
 Wait until it reaches between 190 and 205 degrees Fahrenheit.
 Do not use a microwave to heat your water.

 - Follow the package instructions to add the coffee to your mug.
 One teaspoon is usually enough for an eight-ounce cup.

 - For a smoother flavor, add a small amount of cold water to the mug before hot.
 Stir the granules with the cold water to make a paste.